drolsen/webpack-svg-spritely/README.md

 `insert` | String | Defines how/if sprite symbols get inserted into DOM (xhr, html, bundle, none). | xhr method `url` | String | Overloads the `insert.xhr` option's request URL. | Relative to root of server.
-`entry` | String | Allows you to define what entry file or html document to insert code into. | First entry or all documents `manifest` | String or Object | Allows you to define path and filename to a generated a JSON manifest file of found symbols.
+`entry` | String | Allows you to define what entry file or html document to insert code into. | First entry or all documents `combine` | Boolean | By default, multiple entry files will create a single combined sprite file for both entries.
+However if set to false, it will create unique sprite sheets per-entry.
+`manifest` | String or Object | Allows you to define path and filename to a generated a JSON manifest file of found symbols.

 ## options.output